A look at the films and series most nominated for the Golden Globes

 Ted Lasso (4 nominations)

-The great series of the pandemic has been “Ted Lasso” of Apple TV +, which has just finished its second season.
+The great series of the pandemic has been “Ted Lasso” from Apple +, which has just finished its second season.
 The main character, a college football coach who is unlikely to be coaching the fictional English football club AFC Richmond, seems to exude friendliness and optimism.

 Interview with Cristo Fernández by Ted Lasso, one of the best series of today